axelGschaider/edWood/README.md

     bin/        holds the compiled java class files

-    config.xml  a config file for the Evaluation Tool.
+    config.xml  a config file for edWood.
 Usually filled with debugging and demonstration purposes in mind.

     custom/     holds the sources and compiled class files of custom Reader- and WriterAdapters.
 This folders holds a src/